 - Books about the same subject are placed together, see for an overview the classification scheme.
 Search for books and journals in WorldCat, look for e-journals in the list of electronic journals.

 - For tips, theory and training regarding searching and using scholarly information, please check our LibGuides, for instance the Libguide Sheet Music.

-To support the study of musicology, the University Library has a collection of audio-visual, with DVDs (feature films, documentaries, television) and games.
+To support the study of musicology, the University Library has a collection of audio-visual, with DVDs (feature films, documentaries, television).
 The collection can be searched through WorldCat.
-Games can be borrowed, but hardware for games may only be borrowed by students studying games for educational purposes.

 The sheet music collection includes all areas of western music history.
 Most scholarly editions of the complete works of composers are present, along with many other editions of a scholarly nature (for example series on certain types of sources, musical genres, or national or regional music traditions).
 The important repertoire from ca 1700 to the present is usually also available in the form of single editions, which can be borrowed.